Dear Ayesha, we have questions. SO MANY QUESTIONS!

 That said, I hear this ‘pain in the bottom arm’ from Ayeshas and handsprings quite often and sometimes a simple correction of technique can eliminate it.

 Our hand/wrist positioning can be awkward in the bottom arm of our Ayesha.
 If we hold the pole with all fingers wrapped around it, it can put our wrist into a position called ‘ulna deviation’ – this is the side bending movement when the pinky finger side of our hand moves closer to our wrist.

 Weight bearing here can put unnecessary pressure on the soft tissues around our wrist.
 If we instead point our trigger finger down the pole, as demonstrated in the image below, we put our wrist into a more neutral position where it is stronger and most protective of the wrist joint.

 It’s worth a try to see if this helps, but there might be other things going on here, too.
 Other things to look out for on that bottom arm are: hyperextension of the elbow and shoulder engagement – these things can also lead to pain and are worth exploring with a physiotherapist and/or strength coach in person.

-If you’d like to geek out more with me on the anatomy of pole dance, or you want more details on how to programme these exercises, check out my book – Strength and Conditioning for Pole – which is available now in hard copy or as a downloadable ebook.
+If you’d like to geek out more with me on the anatomy of pole dance, or you want more details on how to programme these exercises, check out my books – Strength and Conditioning for Pole – and Pole Anatomy which are both available now in hard copy or downloadable ebook.